The Name is Smith

-For a brief, confusing moment, as he got up to greet her, marvelling at the firm grip of a hand in delicate white lace, he was lost in a set of gray eyes that could cure indigestion, and without a prescription.
+For a brief, confusing moment, as he got up to greet her, marveling at the firm grip of a hand in delicate white lace, he was lost in a set of gray eyes that could cure indigestion, and without a prescription.
 “The name is Smith.
 Kerr Smith.”

 “Yes, I noticed the name on the door.
 Mine’s Kali.”
 If a voice could melt the ice in his heart, then hers was it.
-Smith couldn’t tell if it had suddenly gotten hotter or if the environment controls were acting up like a group of fading thespians in a revival of “Hello, Dolly.”
+Smith couldn’t tell if it had suddenly gotten hotter or if the environmental controls were acting up like a group of fading thespians in a revival of “Hello, Dolly.”

 “Is that a first name or a last name?”
 Smith always liked accuracy in identification.
 It made it easier with creditors later if a client’s credit payment bounced like a ball on two pieces of titanium plating, dipped in red paint.

 “Both.”
-Kali’s answer was as monosyllabic as a mute clown with a malfunctioning voice synthesizer, but for some reason, to Smith it sounded like music.
+Kali’s answer was as monosyllabic as a mute clown with a malfunctioning voice synthesizer, but for some reason, to Smith, it sounded like music.

 He remarked dryly, “You don’t want to tell me.”